Impact Factor 5.293 | CiteScore 6.5

 PMCID: all published articles receive a PMCID

-Fungal Pathogenesis welcomes submissions of the following article types: Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Specialty Grand Challenge.
+Fungal Pathogenesis welcomes submissions of the following article types: Brief Research Report, Correction, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective and Review.

 All manuscripts must be submitted directly to the section Fungal Pathogenesis, where they are peer-reviewed by the Associate and Review Editors of the specialty section.